blakgeek/cordova-plugin-cocoapods-support/README.md

 or have a look at [the demo plugin](https://github.com/blakgeek/cordova-plugin-withpods).

-##Troubleshooting
-For some reason CocoaPods adds a resource named libPods-<app name> to the project.
-This causes a linker error when you try to build the project.

-![Linker Error][linker_error]

-Just remove the resource and all is well.

-![Bad Resource][bad_resource]

 ##TODO:
 * Update with examples of all of the supported pod attributes (git, podspec, path, subspec, configuration(s) )
-* Find a way to automatically remove the invalid resource.

 [bad_resource]: ./bad_resource.png "Bad Resource"